nunomaduro/phpinsights/docs/insights/complexity.md

 ## Cyclomatic Complexity is high <Badge text="^1.0"/> <Badge text="Complexity" type="warn"/>

-This insight checks complexity cyclomatic on your classes.
+This insight checks complexity cyclomatic on your classes, the lower the score the easier your code is to understand.
 It raises an issue if complexity is over `5`.

 **Insight Class**: `NunoMaduro\PhpInsights\Domain\Insights\CyclomaticComplexityIsHigh`